-(iii) Specific Search Inquiries: These require minimal bibliography directional or advisory search and otherwise referred to as bibliographic inquiries.
+Specific Search Inquiries: These require minimal bibliography (iii) directional or advisory search and otherwise referred to as bibliographic inquiries.
 They require the use of bibliographic tools such as the card catalogue, OPAC, Index or a bibliography.
 Such inquiries can be, May I have an advertisement on vacancy at so so and so?
 Do I get articles on Rat rearing?
 How do I get information on invention of Aeroplane?

-Literature Searching Inquiries: This calls for comprehensive search on This inquiry requires requesting for relevant materials Literature Searching Inquires.

-topics.
-This inquiry requires requesting for relevant materials on a for Research or Term Papers.
+(iv) Literature Searching Inquiries: This calls for comprehensive search on topics.
+This inquiry requires requesting for relevant materials on a topic such as for Research or Term Papers.